TEAMMATES/teammates/devdocs/settingUp.md

 #Setting Up the Developer Environment
+>If you encounter any problems during the setting up process, please refer to our [troubleshooting guide](https://docs.google.com/document/d/1_p7WOGryOStPfTGA_ZifE1kVlskb1zfd3HZwc4lE4QQ/pub?embedded=true) before posting a help request in our [issue tracker](https://github.com/TEAMMATES/teammates/issues).

 These instructions are for the Windows environment.
 Instructions for Mac OS is similar, with slight variations that you can figure out yourself.

+The full tool stack is given at the [end of this document](#toolStack).

 ##Table Of Contents
 [Prerequisites](#pre) <br/>